MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 Use `CreateEx` instead of [Create](#create) to apply extended Windows styles, specified by the Windows extended style preface **WS_EX_**.

 `CreateEx` creates the control with the extended Windows styles specified by *dwExStyle*.
 To set extended styles specific to a control, call [SetExtendedStyle](#setextendedstyle).
 For example, use `CreateEx` to set such styles as WS_EX_CONTEXTHELP, but use `SetExtendedStyle` to set such styles as LVS_EX_FULLROWSELECT.
-For more information, see the styles described in the topic [Extended List View Styles](/windows/desktop/Controls/extended-list-view-styles) in the Windows SDK.
+For more information, see the styles described in the article [Extended List View Styles](/windows/desktop/Controls/extended-list-view-styles) in the Windows SDK.

 ## <a name="createdragimage"></a>  CListCtrl::CreateDragImage